-Mr, and Mrs. R. A. ROBERTSON Van Alstyne-Open house was held for Mr. and Mrs. R. A. (Bob) Robertson from two to five p.m.
+Regardless of developments Pat and Peggy will have one of the most unforgettable years of their young lives; teaching at Harmon Air Force Base, Stephenville, Newfound. land.
+Pat is the daughter of Mr. and Mrs. Johnnie Thompson, members of pioneer familes of Grayson County and Howe Van Alstyne-Open house was held for Mr. and Mrs. R. A. (Bob) Robertson from two to five p.m.
 Sunday at their home, on Route 1 in observance of their sixtieth wedding anniversary.
 The couple were married April 24, 1904 in the Jameson community near here.
-They have lived in this area most The project began when it at noted some matter from the Defence Department regarding school teachers for overseas bases.
+They have lived in this area most The project began when i'at noted some matter from the Defence Department regarding school teachers for overseas bases.
 She made application, was interviewed February 1st in Houston and about two weeks ago received a telephone call from Washington.
 The call was from the superintendent of schools at Harmon A.F.B. and he confirmed her appointment. of their married libe.